sharmi/academic-kickstart-seofit/content/post/long-tail-keywords/index.md

 Long tail keywords are exact words that users enter in the search box.

 On the other hand, LSI keyword is more like the lingo that a community uses to discuss it's special interests.
-Google checks your blogpost against this lingo to determine if you are really part of that group or just pretending to be.
+Google checks your blogpost against this lingo to determine if you have really made content useful for that group or just pretending to be.

 If you are interested in a true LSI keyword generator, please let me know in the comments.
 I am quite interested in building one if people have a need for it.